Documentation Index

 6. Test DB Cluster connection

-1. Create application server
+1. Create an application server

 Note

-In this section, we will briefly introduce how to create an application server.
+This section provides a brief overview of how to create an application server.
 For more information on full creation methods, see the following guides:

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Compute > Server.

 2. Click [Create server].